 Theoretically, your six-week OBGYN follow-up visit is supposed to detect if you’re suffering from postpartum depression, as well as other health issues.
-For me, it was basically a vagina check-up and an all-clear for sex (as IF! this will be a future post all its own.)
+For me, it was basically a vagina check-up and an all-clear for sex (as IF!)
 No one asked me how I was feeling, and frankly I don’t even know if I was feeling bad yet.
-So my first lesson learned from this experience: women should have a 3 month postpartum OBGYN follow-up visit.
+So my first lesson learned from this experience: women should have a 3 or 4 month postpartum OBGYN follow-up visit.
 Seriously.
 It should be routine.
 I can’t remember when it all started for me, but I do remember that my husband was supposed to go to a Golden Globes party with some friends and I was unreasonably anxious and overwhelmed at the prospect of being left home by myself with Charlie for several hours.
 Charlie was born in mid-November, so he had to have been about 2 months old.
 It started like that: a building anxiety at little things.
 The thought of Charlie pooping while we weren’t at home made me a nervous wreck.
 I hated going anywhere because I was nervous about someone waking him up while we were out on a walk or coughing on him or touching him.
-And we had major breastfeeding issues (another topic for a future post), so forget about a major outing where he would have to nurse while we were out.
+And we had stressful breastfeeding issues, so forget about a major outing where he would have to nurse while we were out.
 That was a nightmare for me.
 Packing the diaper bag to leave the house was overwhelming, so packing for our first trip on an airplane was almost debilitating.
 My anxiety and feelings of being overwhelmed were normal and understandable to me, but no one around me understood.
 People took my feelings personally.
 I felt judged and alone.
 I didn’t have any mom friends in LA, and my new mom friends in other parts of the country that I would talk to seemed like they were doing so much better than me (one had a baby Charlie’s age, a toddler, and a husband in the Army in Iraq – so I really felt like a slacker that I couldn’t get my own shit together.)
 I also had been unable to lose any of my baby weight.
 In fact, after losing a little bit in the very beginning, I was actually gaining weight.
 And I was eating relatively healthy foods (though often because breastfeeding makes you SO hungry) and I was walking a lot with Charlie.
 Who gains weight after they have a baby?
 Can you see the perfect storm of postpartum depression building here?
 (Oh, and I also lost my day job about 6 weeks after returning from maternity leave.
 Yeah.
 Although now I’m SO happy that happened and life led me to being a work-from-home full-time blogger.
 But back then…a different story entirely.)

 When Charlie was just past 6 months old, we had the above photos taken.
 I had started seeing a personal trainer for the first time in my life because I was so sick of gaining weight and being fat and hating myself.
 I went at it pretty hard for a couple of weeks, and then my body went into shock.
 In the picture above I had a fever and felt like I had the flu, but I didn’t.
 That lasted for two weeks with no change, so I finally went to the doctor.
 A two-week fever was what finally made me see a professional – thank goodness for that fever!
 The doctor asked me my symptoms and I started listing them off: exhaustion, sluggish, aches & pains, extreme lethargy (some days I couldn’t get off the couch for hours, which is not easy with a 6 month old), depression, weight gain…as I listed them off a light bulb started to form.
 Then the doctor said “I want to check your thyroid.”
 As soon as he said it I realized I had hypothyroidism.